View Carole Wetherell's Obituary on SJ-R.com and share memories

 She graduated from Pana High School and attended Eastern Illinois University.
 She retired from the U.S. Department of Agriculture after 28 years.
 Carole was a member of St. Aloysius Church in Springfield.
 She was an excellent cook and enjoyed gardening and embroidery.
 Above all else, Carole was a wonderful wife, mother and grandmother.

-Carole is preceded in death by her father and her brothers, Kevin and Joseph Kuhn.
+Carole was preceded in death by her father and her brothers, Kevin and Joseph Kuhn.

 She is survived by her husband; children, Amy (Richard) Teeter of Rochester, Keith (Dana Sharifi) Wetherell of Springfield and Philip (Emily) Wetherell of Springfield; her mother, Virginia Kuhn of Tower Hill; grandchildren Jack, Ella, and Lucy Teeter and Tyler, Charles, Jude and Bo Wetherell; siblings Joyce (Eugene) Knodle of Fillmore, Robert L. Kuhn of Oconee, Regina (Roger) Landon of Chandlerville, Kenneth (Rhonda) Kuhn of Olney, Karen (David) Koons of Tower Hill and Randy (Mary) Kuhn of West End, NC; sister-in-law Kellie Kuhn of Oconee; and numerous aunts, uncles, nieces, nephews and cousins.